 In this day and age, shopping for an engagement ring can feel downright overwhelming.
 With such a large variety of stones, shapes, and styles to choose from, settling on one design is no easy task.
-For those interested in the classic diamond, there’s now one more level to consider: whether you’ll opt for a natural (or mined) diamond or for a lab-grown stone.
+For those interested in the classic diamond, there’s now one more level to consider: Do you want to opt for a mined diamond, or would you prefer to purchase a lab-grown stone?

 Meet the Expert